debraysimon/tpxle-doc/docs/C-Procedure-Topics/TrackAssetsAEK_T/README.md

 ::: warning Before you begin
  We recommend you do a drive or walk test with your tracker to display and analyze a number of reported locations.
 You can also place the tracker in a moving asset you want to locate.
 :::
-1. <html> Log in to Abeeway Device Manager on the <a href="https://community.thingpark.org/" style="color:teal">ThingPark Community platform</a>  using this URL: <a href="https://community.thingpark.io/thingpark/abeewayDeviceAnalyzer/index.php?dxprofile=community" style="color:teal">here</a>.
-If you are using some other platform, please refer to <a href="../../D-Reference/ThingParkLocationURLs" style="color:teal">ThingPark Location URLs</a> </html>
+1. Log in to Abeeway Device Manager on the [ThingPark Community platform](https://community.thingpark.org) using this URL: [here](https://community.thingpark.io/thingpark/abeewayDeviceAnalyzer/index.php?dxprofile=community).
+If you are using some other platform, please refer to [ThingPark Location URLs](../../D-Reference/ThingParkLocationURLs)

 2. In the **Select Devices** column, select the tracker you want to see the location, and click **Select**.
 ::: tip Note